CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 This system ensures that post-identity principles remain intact even when multiple minds engage the engine simultaneously.

-## 20 — Steganographic Pattern Defence
+## Section 20 — Steganographic Pattern Defence

 Steganographic attacks occur when a user intentionally embeds hidden structural signals, token-level rhythms, or adversarial linguistic patterns inside otherwise normal text to manipulate the Profiler, mislead the Interpreter, or force M1E into unintended reasoning modes.
 Because M1E relies solely on structural cognition analysis—and not semantics or identity—stealth-pattern manipulation is a realistic threat vector.